publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptB/m__us_usc_t29_s796k.md

                 (i) $225,000; or

-                (ii) an amount equal to ⅓ of 1 percent of the amount appropriated under section 796l of this title, and not reserved under [section 796j–1 of this title][/us/usc/t29/s796j–1], for the fiscal year and available for allotments under subsection (a) of this section.
+                (ii) an amount equal to ⅓ of 1 percent of the amount appropriated under section 796l of this title, and not reserved under [section 796j–1 of this title][/us/usc/t29/s796j–1], for the fiscal year and available for allotments under subsection (a).

             (B) __Certain territories__